National Day of Reflection: An Avoidable Disaster

 A series of let-downs in healthcare

-Of those patients discharged into care homes none of them were tested for Covid.
-They were sent back regardless.
+Of those patients discharged into care homes, not all were tested for Covid.
+Untested patients were sent back regardless.
 Between 2 March 2020 and 12 June 2020, over 18,500 care home residents were confirmed to have died with the virus.
 An Amnesty International report found that they were “effectively abandoned” by the government in the most crucial days of the pandemic.

 When a mass testing policy was scrapped on 12 March to focus on testing those in hospitals and care homes, it was not until over a month later that regular testing in said homes actually took place.